AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 - Preemptive priority scheduling
 - Proportionate scheduling

+{% aside %}
-> **Analogy**: Now, let's say we're dealing with siblings and a single gaming console.
+  **Analogy**: Now, let's say we're dealing with siblings and a single gaming console.
 To encourage fairness, their parents have one simple rule: Each kid can only play for 20 minutes at a time.
 Once that period of time is up, it's someone else's turn to play, even if the previous sibling was already in the middle of a match.
 They continue taking turns like this until everyone's finished playing.
 This is analogous to round-robin scheduling.
+{% endaside %}

 When we actually look at the individual scheduling algorithms in this post, I'll classify them as either (P) for preemptive or (NP) for non-preemptive.